nishakudva/economic-inequality-capstone/README.md

 dataset (US Census Bureau, 1994; 32,561 records) covering the four capstone pillars:
 **data cleaning, exploratory data analysis, visualization, and machine learning.**

-> ⚠️ This is real 1994 US Census data.
+> Warning: This is real 1994 US Census data.
 The patterns describe real inequities for real
 > people, many of which persist today.
 Findings are historical and should motivate
 > current measurement, not stand in for it.